presentator/presentator/docs/start-updates.md

 **Before you get started, it's a good idea to backup your database and all Presentator files.**

-> **WARNING**: The upgrade process will affect all core files used to run Presentator.
+> **WARNING**: The update process will affect all core files used to run Presentator.
 If you have made any modifications to those files, your changes will be lost.

 #### For v1.6.0+